Patricia-hash-dev/repo-remoto/README.md

-# repo-remoto
+# repo-local
-Descrição do repositório remoto antes do clone
+Descrição do repositório local depois do clone